KX telephone boxes

-Whilst the updated functions of the KX series were praised, the designs were widely criticised and were seen as inferior to the red telephone boxes.
-The plan to replace the red boxes was also criticised.
-Many of the models in the KX series were revamped graphically after BT changed their logo in 1991, and production of the KX100 stopped in 1996 with its replacement, the KX+, attempting to address the criticisms that the original KX100 had received by revising its design to incorporate elements of older red telephone boxes.
-Later versions of the KX+ incorporated broadband connection.
-BT was reported to have stopped making telephone boxes altogether in 2001, although this was later denied with the introduction of the ST6 in 2007, which saw the end of the KX series.
+Whilst the updated functions of the KX housings were praised, the designs were widely criticised and were seen as stylistically inferior to the red telephone boxes.
+The plan to replace the red boxes was also criticised, and this led to a successful public campaign by the c20th Society to save many of the red kiosks.

+Most of the main KX series had their branding livery revamped after BT changed their corporate logo in 1991.
+Occasionally old branding resurface on elevations hidden for decades when one of a pair of kiosks is removed.
+Production of the KX100/200/300 range stopped in 1996 when the KX+ was launched, attempting to address the criticisms that the original KX100 had received by lowering the door handle, brightening the interior and enlarging the upper windows.
+The biggest revision was the addition of a red roof dome - reminiscent of older phone boxes.
+Later versions of the KX+ incorporated broadband connection and blue domes.
+BT was reported to have stopped making enclosed telephone boxes altogether in 2001.
+From 2007 BT Payphones continued to be installed in modified KX100/KX+ that had been converted to ATM cash-dispensers.
+From 2007 BT started to introduce the semi-open JCDecaux advert pillar called the ST6 (Street Talk 6).
+Later advertising pillars followed, with side mounted keypad public phones, then digital touchscreens.